Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-07-28-Fifth-Module-Post.md

 ![Boxplot of income](https://raw.githubusercontent.com/Velim73285-Star/Velim73285-Star.GitHub.io/main/assets/images/banners/ROC_Curve.PNG)

-What is the best threshold for the example provided in the ROC curve?
+What is the best threshold for this example?

 •	At t = 0.52, the TPR = 0.8 and FPR = 0.8.
 This means the model is catching most positives but also misclassifying many negatives.